Memento (film): Home media

 The Special Edition DVD's menus are arranged as items in a psychological test.
 Highlighting certain objects leads to special features.

 Memento was released on DVD and VHS in the United States and Canada on September 4, 2001, and in the United Kingdom on January 14, 2002.
 The UK edition contains a hidden feature that allows the viewer to watch the film in chronological order.
 The Canadian version does not have this feature but the film chapters are set up to do this manually or through DVD programming.
 The original US release does not have the chronological feature nor are the chapters set up correctly to do it.

-The film was later re-released in a limited edition DVD that features an audio commentary by Christopher Nolan, with four different endings; the original short story by Jonathan Nolan on which the film was based; and an episode of the Sundance Channel series Anatomy of a Scene documenting the making of the film.
+The film was re-released in a limited edition DVD that features an audio commentary by Christopher Nolan, with four different endings; the original short story by Jonathan Nolan on which the film was based; and an episode of the Sundance Channel series Anatomy of a Scene documenting the making of the film.
 The limited edition DVD also contains a hidden feature that allows the viewer to watch the film in chronological order.

 The Limited Edition DVD is packaged to look like Leonard's case file from a mental institution, with notes scribbled by "doctors" and Leonard on the inside.
 The DVD menus are designed as a series of psychological tests; the viewer has to choose certain words, objects, and multiple choice answers to play the movie or access special features.
 Leonard's "notes" on the DVD case offer clues to navigating the DVD.
 Some of the "materials" seem designed to induce paranoia and uncertainty (a picture of one person whispering to another is captioned, "They know what you did"), alluding to Shelby's mental state.

 Memento was re-released in the UK on a 3-disc Special Edition DVD on December 27, 2004.
 This release contains all the special features that are on the two US releases in one package plus a couple of new interviews.
 The menus appear as tattoos on Leonard's body and are more straightforward than the US 2-disc limited edition DVD.

 Memento was released on Blu-ray on August 15, 2006.
 This release lacks the special features contained on the Limited Edition DVD, but does include the audio commentary by director Christopher Nolan.
 The single-layer disc features an MPEG-2 1080p transfer and PCM 5.1 surround audio.
 The film was also released on iTunes as a digital download.

 The film was re-released on the Blu-ray and DVD in the US on February 22, 2011, by Lionsgate following the 10th anniversary of the film.
 Both the Blu-ray and DVD have a new transfer that was also shown in theaters.
 Aside from the transfer, the Blu-ray contains a new special featurette by Nolan on the film's legacy.